renesas-rz/meta-rz-edge-ai-demo/README.md

 the application.

 ### Shopping Basket Mode
+* Click "Load AI Model" to load a different model, label file and prices file.
 * Click "Process Basket" to capture an image from the webcam stream.
     * Inference is automatically run on the image and the results are displayed.
 * Click "Next Basket" to clear inference results and resume live camera feed.